 Schuylkill River Park Arboretum

-This Love Your Park Day, we are kicking off the celebration of our arboretum status by planting a new sensory garden between the playground and multi-surface court.
-The sensory garden will feature trees and shrubs that, you guessed it, thrill the senses.
-Vote here to tell us which tree you would most like to see included in the garden.
+We kicked off the celebration of our arboretum status by planting a new sensory garden between the playground and multi-purpose court.
+The sensory garden features trees and shrubs that, you guessed it, thrill the senses.

 What is an arboretum?

 Arbor means tree, and an arboretum is a garden made up of trees.
 Schuylkill River Park has more than 50 different tree species, from the ball fields to the community garden and FSRP has worked to make it an official arboretum!

 As part of becoming an arboretum, a succession plan will be developed for the systematic removal of dead and declining trees, pruning of maturing trees for better structure and longer life, and planting the next generation of park trees.